jskoiz/neuko-wiki/website.md

 ## Overview

 The Neuko website ([neuko.ai](https://neuko.ai)) is a minimalistic, puzzle-gated portal that serves as both a teaser and a puzzle layer.
-The site features a PIN unlock system requiring codes discovered through video puzzles, and contains hidden console logs with lore and directives.
+The site features a PIN unlock system requiring codes discovered through video puzzles.
+Hidden console logs with lore and directives were discovered on [sj-securelab.net](https://sj-securelab.net/) in the `/dir` directory.

 ## Website Structure